Jamazi4/bimcat/notes.md

 - i get a weird case where it's still there until the composite author gets removed from guests.

+Make sure that clerk ids dont get to frontend with guests

+Another milestone achieved - now handling removing guests and changing privacy for library and its membership to composites

+I want to add info how many composites include cur library while managing it's guests

+### --26-05-2025--

 ### Current task list

 [x]sort out the navigation to library and/or component from composite [x]show if composite is private or not
-[x]handle user changing component private from inside libraries (just removed button) [x]restrict merging libraries with uncompatible privacy status [ ]handle user changing library to private and removing someone from guests.
+[x]handle user changing component private from inside libraries (just removed button) [x]restrict merging libraries with uncompatible privacy status [x]handle user changing library to private and removing someone from guests.
 [ ]handle removing library from favorites
 [ ]sharing composite library
 [ ]pagination in libraries view and component browser